 - Prior authorization (PA): Hennepin Health requires you or your health care provider to get prior authorization for certain drugs.
 This means that you will need to get approval from Hennepin Health before you fill your prescriptions.
-If you don't get approval, Hennepin Health may not cover the drug. - Quantity limits (QL): For certain drugs, Hennepin Health limits the amount of the drug that Hennepin Health will cover - Preferred/non-preferred (P/NP): For some groups of drugs, Hennepin Health requires you to try the preferred drugs before paying for the non-preferred drugs.
-In order to receive the non-preferred drug, your doctor or health care provider will have to get prior authorization. - Age requirements: In some cases, there are age requirements for you to try certain drugs.
+If you don't get approval, Hennepin Health may not cover the drug. - Quantity limits (QL): For certain drugs, Hennepin Health limits the amount of the drug that Hennepin Health will cover. - Preferred/non-preferred (P/NP): For some groups of drugs, Hennepin Health requires you to try the preferred drugs before payment for the non-preferred drugs.
+To receive a non-preferred drug, your doctor or health care provider will have to get prior authorization. - Age requirements: In some cases, there are age requirements for you to try certain drugs.
 A prior authorization is needed depending on your age and the specific drug prescribed. - Brand-name drugs: Brand-name version of the drug will be covered by Hennepin Health only when: 1.
 Your prescriber informs Hennepin Health in writing that the brand name version of the drug is medically necessary; OR 2.
 Hennepin Health prefers the dispensing of the brand-name version over the generic version of the drug; OR 3.
-Minnesota law requires the dispensing of the brand-name version of the drug
+Minnesota law requires the dispensing of the brand-name version of the drug.

-You can find out if your drug requires prior authorization, has quantity limits, has preferred/non-preferred status, or has an age requirement by contacting Member Services or visiting our website at [hennepinhealth.org](http://hennepinhealth.org).
+You can find out if your drug requires prior authorization, has quantity limits, has Preferred/non-preferred status, or has an age requirement by contacting Member

+Services or visiting our website at hennepinhealth.org.
 A drug restriction or limit can be removed if your doctor submits a statement or documentation supporting the request.
-You can also get more information about the restrictions applied to specific covered drugs by contacting Member Services or visiting our website at [hennepinhealth.org](http://hennepinhealth.org).
+You can also get more information about the restrictions applied to specific covered drugs by contacting Member Services or visiting our website at hennepinhealth.org.

-If Hennepin Health changes prior authorization requirements, quantity limits, and/or other restrictions on a drug that you are currently taking, Hennepin Health will notify you and your prescriber of the change at least 10 days before the change becomes effective.
+If Hennepin Health changes prior authorization requirements, quantity limits, and/or other restrictions on a drug you are currently taking, Hennepin Health will notify you and your prescriber of the change at least 10 days before the change becomes effective.